hmxmilohax/rb3-pc/README.md

 	*   You have incompatible Rock Band 3 Deluxe files.
 You need to go to Rock Band 3's game directory in `dev_hdd0\game\BLUS30463\USRDIR` and delete every `.dta` file aside from `dx_high_memory.dta`.

 *   **_[Pro Drums] Hitting two cymbals registers as a tom_**
 	*   This is an infamous Rock Band 3 bug called the "double cymbal glitch" and plagues all versions of Rock Band 3, even on console.
 You can try to slightly [[flam]](https://en.wikipedia.org/wiki/Drum_rudiment#Flam) the two inputs.
-Please feel free to ask around in the Milohax Discord server.
+Please feel free to ask around in the [**[the Milohax discord]**](https://rb3dx.neocities.org/discord) server.

 *   **_\[ONLINE\] Cannot find a 3rd or 4th player_**
 	*   In Rock Band 3's Custom Configuration, [[go to the network tab]](#network) and make sure “Enable UPNP” is enabled.
 If for some reason you can't do UPNP, you will need to forward port 9103 (UDP) in your firewall. **Don't enable UPNP while port forwarding** as this can cause crashes.